dapplets/dapplets-near-example/README.md

 Let's look at the **structure**.
 There are three components: **dapplet**, **overlay** and **contract**.

 **Dapplet** is the entry point of the application.
-It use adapters to interact with web-pages, define conext to augment and widgets to insert.
-Also the core functions of the extension are  available there.
-We use **Typescript** in our progect.
+It uses adapters to interact with web-pages, defines context to augment and widgets to insert.
+You can find the core functions of the extension inside a dapplet.
+We use **Typescript** in our project.

 We define **Overlay** as a place where a user can do something with parsed data, connect to core dapplet's functions through the **dapplet bridge** and manage augmentation parameters.
-It is an impotrant part of the application but it runs in another environment and published as a separate module.
-In the most cases we use **React** as one of the most popular frameworks.
-But you can use a framework that you prefer or the pure javascript or typescript.
+It is an impotrant part of the application, but it runs in another environment and is published as a separate module.
+In most cases we use **React** as one of the most popular frameworks.
+But you can use a framework that you prefer or pure javascript or typescript.

-**Contract** does not connect directly with other modules and may located outside of the dapplet.
-But this simple **NEAR** contract created only for this dapplet.
-So it's comfortable to place it here.
+**Contract** does not connect directly with other modules and may be located outside of the dapplet.
+However, this simple **NEAR** contract is created specifically for this dapplet.
+This is why it's convenient to place it in the application structure.

 Let'a look at the each module.